LE0Ntt/Luminous/LUMINOUS - TODO.md

   - [ ] All channels of a device
   - [ ] Reboot MotorMix
   - [ ] Detect MotorMix (start after App)
-- [ ] Vite Export, use App within the browser
 - [x] Connection screen
 - [x] Reconnect to server
 - [ ] Guide / Implement Help